XuyangTsin/parchpackage/README.md

 python -m pip install .          # add -e for an editable/dev install
 ```

-The bundled data (`parch/backup_annealing/` — the mdp/itp/INP/evp templates) is
+The bundled data (`parch/backup_annealing/` — the mdp/itp/INP/evp templates —
+and `parch/resblocks/` — the `-blocks` molecule-type templates) is shipped as
-shipped as package data, so a normal install includes everything the tools need
+package data, so a normal install includes everything the tools need at
-at runtime — no editable install required.
+runtime — no editable install required.
 (Force fields are **not** bundled;
 use your own for the upstream equilibration / topology.)
 This puts the single
 `parch` umbrella command on the environment's `PATH`: